arras-energy/gridlabd/docs/User manual/2 - Designing GridLAB-D Models/2 - Modules.md

 Runtime modules are implemented as dynamic libraries that are loaded as needed.
 The model loaded determines whether a runtime module is needed by specifying a [[module]] block.

-; Prior to {{VERSION20}} : Adding a module in Windows can be done using the "Add GridLAB module" wizard.
+**Prior to Version 2.0** : Adding a module in Windows can be done using the "Add GridLAB module" wizard.
 In Linux it can be done using the "add_gridlab_module" script.
 This document is provided for completeness and to provide details that may be necessary should the scripts not function as required.

+**As of Version 4.3.3** : The [module template](https://arras.energy/module_template) should be used to build new modules.
+The template is designed to build external modules.
+However, the source code to an external module is the same as for an internal module.

 The exact approach to use in building a GridLAB module is not clear cut.
 In general a module is a solver that can compute the steady state of